 There are various items that are not appropriate for use in student rooms for safety reasons.
 Possession of one or more of these items can subject the occupant(s) of the room to a fine and possible disciplinary action.
 Students are prohibited from possessing, using any of the items listed below in the residence halls, including but not limited to:

 a.
 Candles with wicks, lanterns, incense, oil/candle warmers, and/or open flames of any kind.
-However, Halogen or quartz light bulbs and lava lamps Mini lights (UL approved) are permitted.
+Lava lamps, Halogen/Quartz lights, Non-LED lights/lamps of any kind.

 b.
 Flammable decorations such as live evergreen trees (e.g., fir or pine trees) and streamers.

 c.
-Items with a heating element such as hot plates, electric frying pans, grills, the George Foreman grill, irons, coffee makers, immersion coils, rice cookers, electric kettles, panini presses, popcorn poppers, and other similar cooking or heating devices.
-However, blenders and single-serve coffee makers with an automatic shut-off are permitted.
-In apartments, cooking devices with an automatic shutoff are permitted only in the kitchen area.
+Items with a heating element such as hot plates, electric frying pans, grills, the George Foreman grill, irons, coffee makers (w/o automatic shutoff), immersion coils, rice cookers, electric kettles, panini presses, popcorn poppers, air fryers and other similar cooking or heating devices.
+In apartments/townhouses, any cooking devices (with automatic shutoff) are ONLY permitted in the kitchen area.

 d.
-All appliances, including but not limited to, non-University rented microwave ovens, refrigerators larger than 4.3 cubic feet in capacity, and air conditioners.
-However, microwave ovens .6 cubic-feet or smaller are permitted in apartments and townhouses.
-Residents in 4-5 person rooms may have two 4.3 cubic foot refrigerators;
+All appliances, including but not limited to, non-University rented microwave ovens, refrigerators larger than 4.3 cubic feet in capacity, air conditioners and space heaters.
+However, microwave ovens .6 cubic-feet or smaller are permitted in apartment/townhouse kitchens ONLY.
+Residents in 4 person rooms may have two 4.3 cubic foot refrigerators or two Microfridges;

 e.
 Sheets, decorations, and/or tapestry hung from ceilings, over windows, or as room dividers, hammocks;